Wangjing (Beijing)

 Wangjing is a self-contained and multifunctional urban area that was newly developed in the northeast of central Beijing.
 It is under the jurisdiction of the Chaoyang District of Beijing, and in 2020 it has a population of 146,220.
 In recent years, Wangjing is developing into a residential area with a diverse population, an area of new companies, and an area that gathers corporate headquarter.
 TOP500 companies, international businesses, as well as scientific research industries are building their offices in Wangjing.

 History

-Origin of the Name
+Origin of the name

 Wangjing has been the name for the area for at least nearly a thousand years of history.
 There are many provenances of how Wangjing was named that can be found in classical books and folklore.

-One common resource is that Shen Kuo (1031-1095 AD) who is a scientist in the Northern Song Dynasty mentioned Wangjing in his book, Dream Pool Essays.
+One common resource is that Shen Kuo (1031–1095 AD), a scientist during the Northern Song dynasty, mentioned Wangjing in his book Dream Pool Essays.
 He depicts that “there is a Wangjing Dun in the northeast of Beijing City.”

-Another widely agreed reference is that the Qing Emperor, Qianlong, passed through Wangjing and saw the Dongzhihmen when he looked in the direction of the Beijing City.
-Qianlong was very happy and named this location Wangjing which means looking out to Beijing City.
+Another widely agreed reference is that the Qing emperor Qianlong passed through Wangjing and saw the Dongzhihmen when he looked in the direction of the Beijing City.
+Qianlong was very happy and named this location Wangjing, which means looking out to Beijing City.
 As the result, two villages in this area accepted the name Dawangjing Village and Xiaowangjing Village.